AdobeDocs/commerce-testing/src/pages/guide/unit/phpstorm.md

 ## Configuring PHPUnit

-After configuring the interpreter, the next step is to set up the PHPStorm preferences for how to execute PHPUnit.
+After configuring the interpreter, the next step is to set up the PhpStorm preferences for how to execute PHPUnit.

 ![PhpStorm PHPUnit preference panel](../../_images/guide/phpstorm_phpunit_preferences_dialogue.png)